aycftf/acarter.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-<body> Hello world.
-This is a description of what i do, how i do it, and why I do it! </body>
+Hello world.
+This is a description of what i do, how i do it, and why I do it!